elicia4/linux_notes/misc/inodes.md

     ls -i

 What is in each inode?
-It contains:
+An inode contains:

 - the size of a file in bytes
 - the location of the file on a disk
 - permissions